 Once again, Shopee has UI and UX design to the tee.
-The app’s good grasp of white space results in a clear and straightforward arrangement of information that avoids overcluttering.
-This design choice nurtures an interface that’s not only visually appealing but also acts to improve users’ understanding of the available options.
+The app’s good grasp of white space results in a clear and direct structure of information that avoids overcluttering.
+This design choice creates an interface that’s not only visually appealing but also acts to improve users’ understanding of the available options.

 The app also stands out in terms of its search suggestions pre-input.
-Through its incorporation of curated trend searches, Lazada’s search page functions as an efficient discovery tool for users to have a more engaging and enriching experience.
+Through its curated trend searches, Lazada’s search page functions as an effective discovery tool for users to have a more engaging and enriching experience.
 For instance, the app prompts users to browse the latest fashion trends with its curated “TikTok fashion trends.”

-Despite the merits Lazada has obtained with the aforementioned features, certain shortcomings warrant consideration.
+Despite the merits Lazada has with the aforementioned features, certain shortcomings warrant concern.
 For starters, even though the “Deals” section brings potential value, it can divert users from the original task; to search.
-This particular feature may be detrimental to maintaining users’ focus which is a paramount concern.
+This particular feature may be detrimental to maintaining users’ focus.